top of page

 Program Timeline

-Service providers will be provided an access link to the client application portal upon provider approval or once the next application cycle is open, whichever comes first.
+Service providers receive access to the client application portal upon provider approval or once the next application cycle opens, whichever comes first.

 Payment Process